maxtepkeev/python-redmine/docs/advanced/external_auth.rst

    user = Redmine('https://redmine.url', username=username, password=password).auth()

-If authentication succeeded, ``user`` variable will contain details about the current user, if there was an error during authentication proccess, an ``AuthError`` exception will be thrown.
+If authentication succeeded, ``user`` variable will contain details about the current user, if there was an error during authentication process, an ``AuthError`` exception will be thrown.

 If you need more control, for example you want to return your own error message, you can intercept ``AuthError`` exception and do what you need, for example: